-Login users to Sitefinity CMS when using custom authentication
+Login users when using custom authentication

 By default, the Sitefinity CMS authentication mechanism requires users to provide a valid pair of user identifier (for example, username or email) and password to authenticate to the website.
 However, there are use case scenarios where an organization might be using a different mechanism for authenticating its users.
 Such mechanisms can be token-based authentication, fingerprint, and so on.

 You can have your website users authenticate with mechanisms different than the Sitefinity CMS default one, by implementing a custom authentication logic.
 The custom authentication logic is not specific to Sitefinity CMS.It can be a custom login widget, an ASP.NET HttpHandler, Page, Module, and so on.
 It needs to take care of authenticating the users against an external system and returning an identifier (and a set of claims for the authenticated user).
 In your custom authentication logic, you must use the identifier, returned from the external system, and find a Sitefinity CMS user that corresponds to it (or create a new one).
 Finally, you must instruct Sitefinity CMS to log in that user

 Logging in users to Sitefinity CMS without providing a password

 This last stage of the process, where you have already authenticated the user successfully using the desired mechanism, and need to log them in to Sitefinity CMS, requires a special API, exposed on the Sitefinity CMS site.
 This API enables you to login users without providing a password.
 In other words, in the case where a custom external authentication is used, the users are bound to an external system and do not have a password.
 When you authenticate them successfully in the external system, you need to use a mechanism to tell Sitefinity CMS “I have already taken care of authenticating this user, skip authentication and log them in directly”.
 Sitefinity CMS makes this possible via exposing a password-less login API, where users can be logged in only using their user identifier (such as username or password).